mvgorcum/Sessile.drop.analysis/docs/index.rst

    - With sub-pixel accuracy
 * Sub-pixel accurate drop-edge detection
    - Based on linear interpolation (fast)
-   - Based on error function fitting (accurate, robust, slow)
+   - Based on error function fitting (accurate, robust, cpu-heavy)
 * Center of mass measurement
    - For drops that are symmetric out-of-plane
 * Volume measurement